 Robyn: Have you always lived somewhere where space is at a premium?
 Cos your family is big, right?

 Africa: Yeah we’ve always been overcrowded.
-We were in a 1 bed with Israel and Ezra until our youngest was 18 months.
+We were in a one bed with two kids until our youngest was 18 months.
 And growing up was similar so you make do

 Emma: I feel like small space living teaches you so much about how to get the most out of somewhere